Michael Findlay (art expert)

 Michael Alistair Findlay (born 1945) is an art dealer and author residing in New York City.
 Findlay is a Director of Acquavella Galleries, which specializes in Impressionist and Modern European works of art as well as Post-War American painting and sculpture.
-Findlay is also the author of two books, The Value of Art: Money, Power, Beauty (2012) and Seeing Slowly: Looking at Modern Art (2017).
+Findlay is also the author of three books, The Value of Art: Money, Power, Beauty (2012), Seeing Slowly: Looking at Modern Art (2017), Portrait of the Art Dealer as a Young Man (2024).

 Childhood

 Michael Findlay was born in Dunoon, Scotland.
 He was educated at St. George's College, Weybridge, England and York University, Toronto.
 Findlay has lived in New York City since 1964.